radical-cybertools/radical.analytics/API.md

 #### TODO:

-* Enforce naming for events in RP (and RADICAL Cybertools in general if needed)
+* Enforce naming for events in RP (and RADICAL Cybertools in general, when needed)

 ### `session.get(etype=['etname', ...]|uid=['uidname', ...]|state=['sname', ...]|event=['ename', ...])`